JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

 Additional constraints on system for battery operation

-5. Operate for a minimum time span of 48 hours
+5. Operate for a minimum time span of 48 hours on a single charge without additional power from a solar cell

 6. Battery capacity greater than 39.888 Wh

       Calculated with (typical power draw*minimum continuous operation time = (0.831 W * 48 h) = 39.888 Wh

- 7. Must make use of a solar panel to extend the operational time without maintenance
+ 7. Must use a solar panel that replinishes the typical 19.944 W used during 24 hours of operation in 4.5 hours of direct sunlight [6]

 ## Schematic
 <img width="866" alt="BuildableAC" src="https://user-images.githubusercontent.com/118766525/216235986-c4a7bbef-dcb8-4c07-8018-090d6612bf4e.png">